Your home insurance policy covers incidents of vandalism. Find out more about how vandalism coverage works.

 It’s important that you don’t try to make repairs yourself if you intend to file an insurance claim to repair the damages.
 That said, you are encouraged — perhaps even required — to ensure that the damage doesn’t get worse.
 Covering a broken window or damaged entryway could prevent further damage from occurring.

 Your home insurance will cover damage related to vandalism, but it may not always be necessary to file an insurance claim after an act of vandalism.
 While you should still file a police report, if the damage from vandalism is minimal — such as a busted mailbox — it could be cheaper to simply make repairs on your own.
-As your claims will be subject to a homeowners deductible, unless the cost of repair is significantly higher than your deductible, it’s almost always worth paying out of pocket.
+As your claim will be subject to a homeowners deductible, unless the cost of repair is significantly higher than your deductible, it’s almost always worth paying out-of-pocket.

 Keep in mind that numerous claims can also drive up your rates as well.
 Have a look at the table below providing average homeowners insurance rates after vandalism claims.